GoogleCloudPlatform/compute-video-demo-ansible/README.md

 ## compute-video-demo-ansible

-This is the supporting documentation for **Using Ansible with Google Compute Engine**, one of the topics covered in the *video-shorts series* [TODO: link].
+This is the supporting documentation for
+<a href='https://www.youtube.com/watch?v=FF-HfP_OHpU'>Using Ansible with Google</a>
+video.

 The goal of this repository is to provide the extra detail necessary for you to completely replicate the recorded demo.
 The video's main goal